Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models

 \subsection{Ocean Surface Drifters}

-In-situ estimates of ocean near-surface velocities are obtained from the NOAA's GDP \cite{LumpkinOzgokmenCenturioni2017} which maintains an array of surface drifting buoys, currently tracked by the Global Positioning System and previously by the Argos system.
+In situ estimates of ocean near-surface velocities are obtained from the NOAA's GDP \cite{LumpkinOzgokmenCenturioni2017} which maintains an array of surface drifting buoys, currently tracked by the Global Positioning System and previously by the Argos system.
 We use version 1.04c of the hourly high-frequency dataset \cite{Elipot2016} containing 17,324 individual surface drifter trajectories from October 1987 to June 2020, totalling $\sim$166M estimates of hourly positions and velocities.
-The spatial coverage of the drifter dataset is global, yet inhomogeneous with higher data density in convergence zones in the middle of ocean gyres and sparse observations at the equator due to Ekman divergence, which tends to disperse drifters away \cite{Elipot2016}.
+The spatial coverage of the drifter dataset is global, yet inhomogeneous with higher data density in convergence zones in the middle of ocean gyres, and sparse observations at the equator due to Ekman divergence, which tends to disperse drifters away \cite{Elipot2016}.
 The usage of more than 30 years of drifter data, in contrast to the one year of output from each of the HYCOM and MITgcm LLC4320 simulations, is another source of difference that may affect the results presented here.
 Until about 2006, the drifter dataset was rather sparse, such that only a few patches of ocean were covered.
 Even in recent years, wide spatial gaps are prevalent (see, for instance, Figure 1c in \citeA{Yu2019} and note that the y-axis scale is logarithmic).
 Therefore it is necessary to use all years of drifter observations in order to obtain global coverage that approximates what one obtains from just one year of output from a high-resolution model.

 Drifter data are intrinsically Lagrangian, in contrast to the Eulerian model outputs to which they are compared.
-Nevertheless, segments of velocity time series from drifters are considered to estimate kinetic energy locally; we assign the mean geographical position of a trajectory segment to each estimate before bin averaging.
-Lagrangian sampling leads to spectral smearing as drifters convolve spatial and temporal oceanic variability \cite{Yu2019,ZaronElipot2021}.
-Lagrangian spectra have lower and wider tidal peaks, which do not stand above the background as much as peaks in Eulerian spectra do.
+Nevertheless, segments of velocity time series from drifters can be used to estimate spectra and kinetic energy locally, yet keeping in mind that Lagrangian sampling leads to spectral smearing as drifters convolve spatial and temporal oceanic variability \cite{Yu2019,ZaronElipot2021}.
+For example, Lagrangian spectra have lower and wider tidal peaks, which do not stand above the background as much as peaks in Eulerian spectra do.
 In addition, tidal lines in both Lagrangian and Eulerian spectra widen due to interaction with currents and eddies, which renders the tides less coherent or stationary \cite<e.g.,>{RayZaron2011,Shriver2014,Zaron2014,Ponte2015,Kerry2016,Buijsman2017,Savage2017a,Zaron2017,Nelson2019}.